-- Extract the dictionary (the dictionary has an adm or adu extension) to HTML Validator's dictionary folder.
-This is usually one of the following folders, but it depends on the version and edition that you're using and whether you are using a 32-bit or 64-bit OS:
+Extract the dictionary (the dictionary has an adm or adu extension) to HTML Validator's dictionary folder.
+This is usually one of the following folders, but it depends on the version and edition that you're using and whether you're using a 32-bit or 64-bit OS:

-and go to the page and press the button.
+Choose Options->Editor Options (Ctrl+F3), go to the Editor->Spell Checking page, and then press the More Spelling Options button.

-- The dictionary should appear in the Dictionaries box.
-Select the dictionaries that you want to use and unselect those that you do not want to use.
-For example, if you want to use the British English dictionary, then select that dictionary and unselect the American English dictionary if it is selected.
+Choose the Language tab.
+The dictionary that you added should now be listed in the Additional dictionaries box.
+Select all the dictionaries that you want to use and unselect those that you don't want to use.
+For example, if you want to use the English (British) dictionary, then select that dictionary and unselect any other English dictionaries.